starknet-io/SNIPs/SNIPS/snip-75.md

 ## Examples and hypothetical future

-As a bi-product of the Security Council creation, all upgrades on the Starknet network would be delayed by an amount of time chosen by the Security Council, e.g. 1 month.
 Simple minimal examples of how the Security Council could look like (inspired the current states of other rollups):

-- Emergency Actions: the Security Council can reduce the upgrade delay time to zero for an emergency.
+- Emergency Actions: Upgrades on Starknet are delayed by 1 week after being proposed.
+The Security Council can reduce the upgrade delay time to zero for an emergency.
+Starkware, the network operator as well as the Security Council can pause Starknet in case of a "black swan event" (major hack, bug on the proof system), and the Security Council can unpause it.
-- Non-Emergency Action: the Security Council can vote to accept an upgrade proposed by Starkware, or veto upgrades that go through timelocks.
+- Non-Emergency Actions: The Security Council can veto upgrades that go through time delays.
-- Composition: the Security Council is composed of 12 to 15 people from broad set of sectors (Builders, Users, DeFi, Gaming, Wallet, Cryptography, Infra, etc.), covering a large amount of timezones (always 75% of the council is susceptible to be awake at all time "The Sun never sets on the Security Council" 👑 👀).
+- Composition: the Security Council is composed of 12 to 15 people from broad set of sectors (Builders, Users, DeFi, Gaming, Wallet, Cryptography, Infra, etc.), covering a large amount of timezones.
 Each person in the council has at least 1M vSTRK delegated to them (they must have either skin in the game or a "vote of confidence" from token holders).
 Council members are managed from within, using their multi-sig, for reelection or removal by their peers should they misbehave.

 ## Appendix